Istishhad: Proponents of suicide operations

-Public opinion
+Public opinion on suicide attacks

 In addition to the views of Muslim theologians, conflicting viewpoints are apparent among the public in Muslim-majority countries.
 As a reporter for The Guardian notes in an article written during the Second Intifada in August 2001, the Muslim world celebrates "martyr-bombers" as heroes defending the things held sacred.
 Polls in the Middle East in August 2001 showed that 75% of people had been in favor of martyr-bombings.

 However, the Pew Research Center has found decreases in Muslim support for suicide attacks.
 In 2011 surveys, less than 15% of Pakistanis, Jordanians, Turks, and Indonesians thought that suicide bombings were sometimes/often justified.
 Approximately 28% of Egyptians and 35% of Lebanese felt that suicide bombings were sometimes/often justified.
 However, 68% of Palestinians reported that suicide attacks were sometimes/often justified.
 In 2013, Pew found that "clear majorities of Muslims oppose violence in the name of Islam"; 89% in Pakistan, 81% in Indonesia, 78% in Nigeria, and 77% in Tunisia said that "suicide bombings or other acts of violence that target civilians are never justified".

+Militant groups like Hamas and the Palestinian Islamic Jihad consider martyrdom as the highest form of sacrifice for the Palestinian cause, leading to acts of terrorism, including suicide bombings.
+This ethos is widespread in educational materials, visual media, community events, ceremonies, and has influenced the indoctrination of children from a young age, impacting the psychological well-being of Palestinian children.

+Neighbiuring Israel – a Jewish state with a Muslim minority – has also glorified militant martyrdom in educational matetials and political propaganda, particularly Likud, the political successor organisation to two Zionist militant groups (Menachem Begin's Irgun and Yitzhak Shamir's Lehi).

+In 2010 Likud introduced a new study unit to the school curriculum that focused on martyred militants from these groups, including two who intentionally killed themselves with explosives.

+The most passionate objections to this glorification of terrorist martyrdom came from two Muslim Knesset members, Ahmed Tibi and Talab El-Sana, both from the Islmist faction United Arab List-Ta'a.

+Some Jewish members also objected, including by comparing Netanyahu to Hamas.

+Stereotypes and misconceptions

+One of the most prevalent Islamophobic tropes is the distortion of the Islamic concept of martyrdom.
+The word "Shaheed" (شهيد) or "Shahid" (شهید) has been adopted into some varieties of English from the Arabic word for martyr.

+Among Muslims and in some other cultures the word retains a similar or broader meaning.

+Whereas, in some places where Muslims and non-Muslims are in conflict words derived from the Arabic "shaheed", or related to martyrdom in Islam, have been given strong negative meanings or have become an Islamophobic slur.

+The word "Shahid" has been recently adopted in Modern Hebrew and Israeli English (שהיד), as a loanword from Palestinian Arabic) and according to Haaretz the word "Shahid" has become "synonymous" with "terrorist" among Hebrew speakers in Israel since the suicide bombings of the 1990s.